ntamas/blockmodel/doc/blockmodel.rst

 Basic algorithm parameters
 --------------------------

 -g K, --groups K      Sets the desired number of groups to ``K``.
-The
+The default is
-                      default is -1, which means autodetection.
+                      -1, which means autodetection.

 Advanced algorithm parameters
 -----------------------------

+--block-size N        Sets the block size used when determining the convergence
+                      of the Markov chain.
+Consecutive blocks of size N will be taken and their average log-likelihood will be compared.
+                      The average should be roughly equal if the Markov chain converged to the stationary distribution.
+The default block size is 10000 samples.

+--init-method METHOD  Uses the given initialization method to select the first
+                      state of the Markov chain.
+The following options are
+                      available:

+                      random
+                        starts from a random configuration

+                      greedy
+                        uses a simple greedy optimization scheme to find a configuration that is thought to be close to the mode of the likelihood distribution.

+                      The default method is the greedy one.

---log-period COUNT    Shows a status message after every ``COUNT``
+--log-period COUNT    Shows a status message after every ``COUNT`` steps with
-                      steps with the current and best log-likelihood and several other information.
+                      the current and best log-likelihood and several other information.
+The default value is 8192.

 PROBLEMS
 ========